erelsgl/erelsgl.github.io/pages/en/wishlist.md

 2. **Is it possible to divide the unbounded two-dimensional plane "fair-and-square"?**
 See our fair-and-square papers ([extended abstract][fairness-eurocg] and [full preprint][fairness-arxiv]) for details.

-3. **Is it possible to find an envy-free and proportional cake-allocation in bounded time?**
-See the Wikipedia page I wrote on [envy-free cake-cutting](https://en.wikipedia.org/wiki/Envy-free_cake-cutting) for background and our [waste-makes-haste paper](http://arxiv.org/abs/1511.02599) for current status.
+3. **Is it possible to find in bounded time an envy-free and proportional cake-division with connected pieces?** See the Wikipedia page I wrote on [envy-free cake-cutting](https://en.wikipedia.org/wiki/Envy-free_cake-cutting) for background and our [waste-makes-haste paper](http://arxiv.org/abs/1511.02599) for current status.

 4. **Does there always exist a Pareto-efficient envy-free allocation of "family goods"?**
 See my [economics.SE question](http://economics.stackexchange.com/q/9916) for details and our [group cake-cutting paper](http://arxiv.org/abs/1510.03903) for a related problem.

-5. **What is the price of partial-proportionality?** See the Wikipedia page I wrote on [price of fairness](https://en.wikipedia.org/wiki/Price_of_fairness) for background.
+[//comment]: # 5. **What is the price of partial-proportionality?** See the Wikipedia page I wrote on [price of fairness](https://en.wikipedia.org/wiki/Price_of_fairness) for background and my  [fairness-efficiency-tradeoff paper](http://erelsgl.github.io/papers/FairnessEfficiencyTradeoff-04.pdf) for details.
-The price of full-proportionality is very large - it goes to infinity when there are many partners.
-But if we only require partial-proportionality, the price-of-fairness becomes a constant independent of the number of partners.
-Is this also true when the pieces must be connected?

 [fairness-eurocg]: {{site.baseurl}}/papers/FairAndSquare-EuroCG-16.pdf
 [fairness-arxiv]:  http://arxiv.org/abs/1510.03170